public-account-7/modify/Fire~Library documentation.md

 local page = window:AddPage({Title = "Example page!"})
 ```
 Alright, we got a page, now we can add some stuff here!
+(There's secret argument, called "order", max order is 999 and min is 1.
+The higher order, the closer page will be to the "Main" page)

 ### Sliders
 ```lua